-Jaco is a beach destination in the province of Puntarenas widely celebrated for its stunning resorts and playful waves.
-Getting from San Jose to Jaco Costa Rica is made easy by the different modes of transportation that are available.
+Jaco is a beach destination in the province of Puntarenas.
+Getting from San Jose to Jaco Costa Rica is made easy by different means of transportation.

 Surfing is a huge part of the Jaco community, and surfers from around the globe travel to experience the swells that it became known for.

-You will see cars, buses and shuttles carrying surfboards on their roofs – a great indication that the waves have arrived in the coast.
+You will see cars, buses, and shuttles carrying surfboards on their roofs – a great indication that the waves have arrived on the coast.

 How far is Jaco from San Jose?

-Jaco is a three-hour road travel from Juan Santa Maria International Airport in San Jose.
+Jaco is a three-hour road journey from Juan Santa Maria International Airport in San Jose.
 Its distance from each other is a little less than 100 kilometers.

 How to Get from San Jose, Costa Rica to Jaco